Pixel-Perfect-SDP/Vows-Veils-Documentation/docs/README.md

 **Overall Recommendation:** 100% of respondents indicated they would use Vows and Veils again or recommend it to others.

+#### Integration of feedback
+**Prefilled vendor order form**
+Users reported that completing the order form was time-consuming and confusing.
+In response, the form was updated to prefill key user information where possible, reducing manual input and improving efficiency.

+**Improved Navigation**
+Feedback indicated that users struggled to locate the homepage quickly.
+To address this, the home button was made larger and more prominent, improving visibility and navigation across the platform.

+**Updated "Add guest" feature**
+Feedback indicated that users did not know they had to include a guest email when adding a guest as there was nothing to indicate this, which made it difficult for users to add a guest.
+To address this, an asterix was added next to the email section for guests to indicate it as a required field.

 ---

 ## Bug Tracker

-Our project uses Github Issues as the bug tracking tool.
-Github Issues allows us to log bugs, assign them to team members, prioritize tasks, and track progress directly within our project repository.
-This ensures that all bugs are documented and visible to the whole team in order to be resolved.
+Our project used Github Issues as the bug tracking tool.
+Github Issues allowed us to log bugs, assign them to team members, prioritize tasks, and track progress directly within our project repository.
+This ensured that all bugs were documented and visible to the whole team in order to be resolved.

 ### Bug reporting